The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Modeling Satellite Rate in the Photometric Space

 \section{Modeling Satellite Rate in the Photometric Space}

 In \autoref{sec:incompleteness-correction}, we calculated the ``satellite rate,'' the fraction of satellites among the target with redshifts, as a function of photometric properties.
 We detail our construction of this satellite rate here.
-The construction involves a modified logistic regression method; however, despite the name, the core ideas behind the model are straightforward.
+The construction involves a modified logistic regression method, behind which the core ideas are straightforward.

 Our goal is to build a smooth function in photometric space where the value of the function represents the satellite rate.
 We first choose to work in the photometric space of $(r_o, \mueff, (g-r)_o)$.
-We then assume that (1) there is a latent variable $\ell$ which takes the form of a linear combination of the photometric properties:
+We then assume that (1) there is a latent variable $\ell$ that takes the form of a linear combination of the photometric properties,

 and (2) the satellite rate (probability) is a monotonic function of the latent variable $\ell$.
-In other words, we aim to identify a specific direction in the photometric space, determined by $(\beta_1, \beta_2, \beta_3)$, for which the satellite rate varies monotonically \emph{only} along that direction.
+In other words, we aim to identify a specific direction in the photometric space, determined by $(\beta_1, \beta_2, \beta_3)$, for which the satellite rate varies monotonically only along that direction.
 The monotonic function we choose to model the satellite rate is a logistic function,

 where the satellite rate $\mathcal{R}_\mathrm{sat}(\ell \rightarrow -\infty) = 0$ and $\mathcal{R}_\mathrm{sat}(\ell \rightarrow \infty) = \mathcal{R}_\mathrm{max}$.
 With this setup, the remaining task is to fit for the parameters $(\beta_0, \beta_1, \beta_2, \beta_3, \mathcal{R}_\mathrm{max})$.
-We use the maximum-likelihood method, and the log-likelihood can be calculated exactly as:
+We use the maximum-likelihood method, and the log-likelihood can be calculated exactly as

 This model construction is almost identical to logistic regression, except that we also fit for $\mathcal{R}_\mathrm{max}$, rather than fixing it to unity.
-This is because it is impossible to find a region in the photometric space where one would only find satellites, and hence the maximum satellite rate should be capped at some $\mathcal{R}_\mathrm{max} < 1$.
+This is because it is impossible to find a region in the photometric space where one would only find satellites; hence, the maximum satellite rate should be capped at some $\mathcal{R}_\mathrm{max} < 1$.
 Operationally, we modify the Logit model in the \textsc{statsmodels} \textsc{Python} package\footnote{\https{www.statsmodels.org}} \citep{statsmodels} to carry out the maximum-likelihood fit.